ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-12-01-make-mistakes.md

 <br/><br/><br/>

+Raise the bar, but be gentle with yourself.
-Make the mistakes of your lifetime.
+Make some regrettable mistakes of your lifetime.
-Learn and rise again.
+Learn and rise back from the ashes.
 But never ever make the same mistakes twice.

 <footer>